qu-gg/torch-neural-ssm/README.md

 <a name="experiments"></a>
 # Experiments

 This section details some experiments that evaluate the fundamental aspects of Neural SSMs and the effects of the framework decisions one can take.
-Trained model checkpoints and hyperparameter files are provided for each experiment under ```experiments/model```.
+Trained model checkpoints and hyperparameter files are provided for each experiment under <code>experiments/model</code>.
 Evaluations are done with the metrics discussed above, as well as visualizations of animated trajectories over time and latent walk visualizations.

 <!-- HYPERPARAMETER TUNING -->
 <a name="hyperparameters"></a>
 ## Hyperparameter Tuning

 As is common in deep learning and variational inference tasks, the specific choices of hyper-parameters can have a significant impact on the resulting performance and generalization of the model.
 As such, first we perform a hyper-parameter tuning task for each model on a shared validation set to get eachs' optimized hyper-parameter set.
 From this, the optimal set for each is carried across the various tasks given similar task complexity.

 We provide a Ray[Tune] tuning script to handle training and formatting the Pytorch-Lightning outputs for each model, found in <code>tune.py</code>.
 It automatically parallelizes across GPUs and has a convenient Tensorboard output interface to compare the tuning runs.
-We tune <code>50</code> configurations for each and use the unscaled validation likelihood as the metric of comparison.
 In order to run custom tuning tasks, simply create a local folder in the repository root directory and rename the tune run "name" to redirect the output there.
 Please refer to RayTune's relevant <a href="https://docs.ray.io/en/latest/tune/examples/tune-pytorch-lightning.html">documentation</a> for information.

 <!-- HAMILTONIAN -->
 <a name="hamiltonian"></a>